jcrvz/customhys/README.md

-# Customising Metaheuristics via Hyper-heuristics
+# CUSTomising Optimisation Metaheuristics via HYper-heuristic Search

 This project aims to develop an approach based on, but not limited to, Data Science and Optimisation for solving continuous optimisation problems.
 As a final product, engineers and academicians can dispose of a framework for tailoring metaheuristics for these problems, closely related to practical engineering problems.